-Students who start behind stay behind
+Students who start behind, stay behind

-The majority of HCPA's incoming kindergartners have not attended preschool or a structured educational environment.
-Not surprisingly, the majority of incoming kindergartners score below NWEA's national norms for students of comparable age.
+The majority of HCPA's incoming kindergartners have not previously attended preschool or a structured educational environment.
+The majority of incoming kindergartners score below FastBridge's national percentiles for students of comparable age.
 Incoming first graders have not caught up and are only performing at less than a mid-year kindergarten literacy level.
-The trend continues.
-Although students make growth each year, the gap continues to widen and many students remain reading below grade level even as high schoolers.
+Although students make growth each year, the gap can continue to widen and many students remain reading below grade level even as they enter high school.